oneKn8/Mini-os/buildplan.md

 - A structured `PlanSummary` (ready to render in UI).
 - A list of `ActionProposals` (create/update calendar events for blocks/reminders) that can be shown in the ‘Pending Actions’ panel.

-Describe:
+Implement:
-- How the agent should rank and select tasks.
+- PlannerAgent with task ranking logic
-- How it should respect quiet hours and preferences.
+- Quiet hours and preference handling
-- How to keep the plan **small and realistic**, not a massive to-do list.
+- Realistic plan generation (3-5 items max)
-- The JSON-like structure for `PlanSummary` and suggested time blocks.
+- PlanSummary and time block structures

-No code, just behavior and output schema.”
+- ActionProposal generation for calendar blocks"

 ---